Hack-PSU/scanner-pole/README.md

 Fall 2019 Alpha Release 1.0

 # Instruction's to install
-Apply .img file to the SD card of your raspberry Pi, or following all the websites within the top part of the code The SSH password for this image is U: pi P: LnrBldShr
+Apply .img file to the SD card of your raspberry Pi found here: https://psu.box.com/s/uf8r3w5v60hdq888r9sm2rik1s06dlyy or following all the websites within the top part of the code
+The SSH password for this image is U: pi P: LnrBldShr

 Follow this diagram for wiring your RC522 RFID Reader up to the pi.